taehyungkim1227/Taehyung-Kim/README.md

 # Project 2.
 Funnel Analysis for Conversion Optimization

-Note: Implementation details are abstracted due to NDA
+Note: Implementation details are abstracted due to NDA.
+These funnels use synthetic data due to data sensitivity and NDA restrictions.

 * Defined user funnel and analyzed user behavior for a major Korean online content service company using Google Analytics (buyer vs non-buyer user segmentation)
 * Identified key drop-offs: 24% at early payment stage, 14% at final payment stage